More Expressive Attention with Negative Weights: Introduction

-(1) We identify attention heads that share the same working mechanism as exemplified above (Figures~\ref{fig:head-compare}(b) and (d)), which shift the contextual process from the static OV matrix to dynamic QK inner products, with the OV matrix focusing more on refinement or modification.
-Irrelevant tokens are assigned negative weights for elimination, while other tokens are well preserved at the same time.
+(1) We identify several \name\ heads in our pre-trained language models that share the same working mechanism as exemplified above (Figures~\ref{fig:head-compare}(b) and (d)), which shift the contextual process from the static OV matrix to dynamic QK inner products, with the OV matrix focusing more on refinement or modification.
+Irrelevant tokens are assigned negative weights for elimination, while other tokens are preserved.
 This demonstrates \name's enhanced flexibility and expressiveness compared to softmax attention.

-(2) We demonstrate that models using \name\ exhibit improved robustness against representational collapse~\cite{liu-etal-2020-understanding,xie2023residualtransformerdualresidual}.
-Representational collapse refers to the phenomenon where representations become homogeneous in the later positions of a sequence within deep Transformer models. \citet{barbero2024transformersneedglassesinformation} contended that this issue arises because earlier tokens are ``over-squashed'' into later positions as the layer goes deeper.
+(2) We empirically and theoretically demonstrate that models using \name\ exhibit improved robustness against representational collapse~\cite{liu-etal-2020-understanding,xie2023residualtransformerdualresidual}.
+Representational collapse refers to the phenomenon where representations become homogeneous, especially in the later positions of a sequence, within deep Transformer models. \citet{barbero2024transformers} contended that this issue arises because earlier tokens are ``over-squashed'' into later positions as the layer depth increases.
 The negative weights in \name\ reduce the effective information paths from earlier tokens to later positions, thereby alleviating over-squashing and, consequently, mitigating representational collapse.

-In Section~\ref{sec:exp}, we develop Transformer-like models that use \name\ as attention modules and evaluate their performance across various tasks.
-Specifically, we train decoder-only language models for language modeling, and U-ViT diffusion models~\cite{bao2022all} for both unconditional and text-conditioned image generation.
-Our results show that across a wide range of tasks, these models equipped with \name\ achieve improved performance over the vanilla Transformer architecture using softmax attention.
+In Section~\ref{sec:exp}, we develop Transformer-like models that use \name\ as attention modules.
+Specifically, we train decoder-only language models with parameter scales ranging from 140M to 1B for language modeling, and U-ViT diffusion models~\cite{bao2022all} for both unconditional and text-conditioned image generation.
+Our results show that, across a wide range of tasks, these models equipped with \name\ achieve improved performance compared to the vanilla Transformer architecture using softmax attention.
+Additionally, in Section~\ref{sec:discuss}, we discuss some important properties of \name\ that could be beneficial for future work.